 Some patients also develop Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
 Findings include painless thyroid enlargement and symptoms of hypothyroidism.
 Diagnosis... read more and 50% have thyroid antibodies; conversely, parietal cell antibodies are present in 30% of patients with thyroiditis.

-In some patients, AMAG may be associated with chronic Helicobacter pylori infection, although the relationship is not clear.
+In some patients, AMAG may be associated with chronic Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Infection may be asymptomatic or result... read more , although the relationship is not clear.
 Gastrectomy and chronic acid suppression with proton pump inhibitors cause similar deficiencies of intrinsic factor secretion.

 Patients with gland atrophy and/or intestinal metaplasia distributed multifocally, including to the lesser curvature of the corpus and fundus, have a phenotype called multifocal atrophic gastritis.
 Multifocal involvement is considered "extensive", in contrast to "marked," which refers to severity at a specific site.
 Risk of gastric adenocarcinoma is higher among patients who have multifocal atrophic gastritis.

-Guideline for the management of precancerous conditions and lesions in the stomach (MAPS) from the European Society of Gastrointestinal Endoscopy (ESGE), European Helicobacter Study Group (EHSG), European Society of Pathology (ESP), and the Sociedade Portuguesa de Endoscopia Digestiva (SPED)
+European Society of Gastrointestinal Endoscopy (ESGE), European Helicobacter Study Group (EHSG), European Society of Pathology (ESP), and the Sociedade Portuguesa de Endoscopia Digestiva (SPED): 2019 Guidelines for the management of precancerous conditions and lesions in the stomach (MAPS)